 In both programs, guests are allowed.
 But only one makes it easy to understand what that will cost before the boarding gate begins to flash.

 Not all lounge access is created equal.
-Behind the polished counters and leather chairs lies a quiet distinction: one program gives you freedom, the other gives you a key, sometimes.
+Behind the polished counters lies something subtle.
+Yet it marks a quiet distinction most travelers miss.
+While one program offers freedom, the other only gives you a key sometimes.

 The difference matters when time, comfort, and control are part of your itinerary.